6 TIPS TO TEACH HEALTH ASSESSMENT IN THE CLASSROOM

 Fast forward a decade.

-“A little bit over a year ago, I was talking with some of the folks at ATI and, again, the issue came up about a virtual environment,” she said.
+“A little bit over 3 years ago, while I was still at Duke, I was talking with some of the folks at ATI and, again, the issue came up about a virtual environment,” she said.
 “I was asked if I still had an interest in that.
 They didn’t have to ask me twice,” she added.

 Dr. Phillips said she saw great merit in nursing education for a simulated health assessment offering.
 “I could really see it enhancing our student learning.”
 So she signed up to be part of an ATI product development team and began meeting weekly to work on the creation of a new virtual health assessment simulation resource.

-The new product — ATI’s HealthAssess simulation tool, which acts as a simple, single solution to teaching health assessment — launched earlier this year, and Dr. Phillips continues to be involved.
-Currently, she’s helping to determine how to embed electronic health records into the platform.
+The product — ATI’s HealthAssess simulation tool, which acts as a simple, single solution to teaching health assessment — launched about 3 years ago, and Dr. Phillips continued to be involved throughout her tenure at Duke.
+(She went on to help determine how to embed electronic health records into the platform.)

 In the meantime, educators who want to get on the cutting edge of teaching health assessment skills in the classroom can take advantage of the tool’s first phase.
 And Dr. Phillips offers up some tips you can implement to make the use of this innovative resource as meaningful and impactful as possible.